 Anyone!
 Beginning as well as advanced writers can come for assistance at any level of the writing process.
 The Writing Center is available to the entire PNW community.

-The Writing Center is the only location on campus where students can receive one-on-one tutoring for generating, revising, and editing papers, as well as one-on-one computer instruction for word processing and using the Internet.
-We also have informative handouts, exercise worksheets, and reference materials to assist you.
+The Writing Center is the only location where students can receive one-on-one tutoring for generating, revising and editing papers, as well as one-on-one computer instruction for word processing and using the Internet.
+We also have informative handouts, exercise worksheets and reference materials to assist you.
 Writers can get help with a tutor at any step in the writing process.
-Students may also use the writing center to study, write their papers, or do online research.
+Students may also use the writing center to study, write their papers or do online research.

 A tutor will: Help you brainstorm.
 Aid you with the global (organization and thesis) aspects of your paper.
 Help you find and evaluate sources & evidence.
 Discuss the logic of your argument.
 Suggest ways for you to revise your work.
 Help with formatting and grammatical questions.